 We have a responsibility for conducting, at least annually, a review of the effectiveness of our governance framework including the system of internal control.
-This review is informed by the ongoing monitoring and review by the Director of Governance, EK Internal Audit Partnership and the Head of the Audit Partnership's Annual Report, the work of our Directors and Heads of Services and their managers who have responsibility for the development and maintenance of the governance environment.
+This review is informed by the ongoing monitoring and review by the Strategic Director (Corporate Resources), EK Internal Audit Partnership and the Head of the Audit Partnership's Annual Report, the work of our Directors and Heads of Services and their managers who have responsibility for the development and maintenance of the governance environment.
 This review is also informed by the findings and reports of our external auditors together with any other review agencies or inspectorates.

-(a) The Director of Governance and Monitoring Officer has responsibility for:
+(a) The Monitoring Officer has responsibility for:

-- Monitoring the Constitution and keeping it up to date - Overseeing and monitoring the Corporate Governance Local Code - Maintaining and updating the code if required by best practice - Reporting annually to members on performance and compliance with the code - Ensuring ethical standards and conduct are met
+- Monitoring the Constitution and keeping it up to date - Ensuring ethical standards and conduct are met

-(b) The Director of Finance, Housing and Community has responsibility for:
+(b) The Strategic Director (Corporate Resources) has responsibility for: